differwor/de9vp/README.md

 ### 💻 &nbsp;About Me

 - &nbsp; I like to explore new technologies.
-- &nbsp; I'm on track for learning more about ReactJS, UX/UI to become Front End Developer.
+- &nbsp; I'm on track for learning more about ReactJS, UX/UI.

 <br>